phantom0004/morpheus_IOC_scanner/README.md

 - **VirusTotal Integration**:
   Optionally integrate with VirusTotal to leverage multi-engine analysis for deeper insight into potential threats.

+- **Cross Compatability**:
+  Run Morpheus in the comfort of your own machine due to its cross compatability nature.
+Ensuring it can run on both Windows and Linux machines.

+- **Post Analysis PDF Document (TBA - IN PROGRESS)**:
+  Morpheus would be able to compile all results into a compiled PDF document, for further analysis and presentation.

 ## Cyber Kill Chain and Morpheus

 ![Cyber Kill Chain](https://media.licdn.com/dms/image/C5612AQHCdEev7C56Gw/article-cover_image-shrink_720_1280/0/1520089627600?e=2147483647&v=beta&t=BTtweA-JrXypvEAoHWdhxHfk3UQvLSMJgIrPDUPoOXQ)